JuliaPhylo/PhyloNetworks.jl/docs/src/man/snaq_plot.md

 `bootsnaq` multiple times (on separate machines for instance), each time for a small subset of bootstrap replicates, and with a different seed each time.

-You may tell julia to add more processors than your machine has, but you will not receive any performance benefits.
+We may tell julia to add more processors than our machine has, but we will not receive any performance benefits.
 At any time during the julia session, `nworkers()` tells us how many worker processors julia has access to.